 Growing up listening to, and falling in love with country music, Jess Moskaluke (MDM Recordings Inc. / Universal Music Canada) adored the greats, from Terri Clark and Carolyn Dawn Johnson to her idol, Shania Twain.
 Today, she is amazed at the road she now travels.
-Celebrated as the first Canadian female country artist to have a song in the Top 5 since 2008 (Drive Me Away – #3), and the first female Canadian country artist since [her childhood idol] Shania Twain to achieve platinum single status (with her hit track “Cheap Wine and Cigarettes”), Moskaluke continues to dazzle the Canadian country music world.
-The aforementioned single was also listed #8 of the top highest selling digital country songs by a Canadian artist to date (July, 2016).
-Her music continues to rock the radio airwaves, as she achieved not one, but two consecutive Top 10 hits with her respective singles, “Kiss Me Quiet” and “Take Me Home” in 2016.
-Last fall (2016) Moskaluke released her third single “Elevator”, and as of December 31, 2016, was named the top spun Canadian artist at Canadian Country Radio and the top spun Canadian female artist for the second year in a row.
+Acclaimed as the first Canadian female country artist to have a song in the Top 5 since 2008 (Drive Me Away – #3), and the first female Canadian country artist since [her childhood idol] Shania Twain to achieve PLATINUM single status (with her hit track “Cheap Wine and Cigarettes”), Moskaluke continues to dazzle the Canadian country music world achieving not one, but three Top 10 hits with her respective singles, “Kiss Me Quiet”, “Take Me Home” and “Drive Me Away”.
+In 2016, Moskaluke had the #1 Most Played Song (“Take Me Home”) at Canadian Country Radio and was the top spun Canadian female artist for the second year in a row.

-A small town girl and proud resident of Rocanville, Saskatchewan, when she first posted her music online, no one could have anticipated the bright future that lay ahead.
-Many years later with her growing fan base, she now has over 19 million views on YouTube to date, and she received her first JUNO Award for Country Album of the Year in 2017 and third consecutive Canadian Country Music Association® (CCMA®) Award™ for Female Artist of the Year.
-She was the first resident of Saskatchewan in the history of the awards to achieve this title, and the first artist since Michelle Wright (1990-1993) to win this title consecutively in this category.
+A small town girl from Langenberg, Saskatchewan and proud resident of Rocanville, SK, when she first posted her music online, no one could have anticipated the bright future that lay ahead.
+Many years later with her growing fan base, she now has over 32 million views on YouTube to date, and she received her first JUNO Award for Country Album of the Year in 2017 and third consecutive Canadian Country Music Association® (CCMA®) Award™ for Female Artist of the Year in 2016 (the first resident of Saskatchewan in the history of the awards to achieve this title).

-Moskaluke agrees, “Everything has happened so quickly, it has been a wild few years!
+Moskaluke agrees, “Everything happened so quickly, it has been a wild few years!
 I am so proud to be part of the country music industry.
 We support and celebrate each other, and I am thrilled to be a member of the Canadian community and this genre.”